eshiett1995/http-mobile.okra.ng/README.md

 ### Sending Data
-sending data is done by calling the `openOkraWidget(Option option)` javascript function on the page, the functionn takes an option paramater.
+sending data is done by calling the `openOkraWidget(Option option)` javascript function of the page, the functionn takes an option paramater.
 **note :** this call should be fired when the page has fully loaded (onPageLoad).

 ### Getting response
+There are 3 response that are available by the `mobile.okra.ng`, they are:

+1. OnSuccess
+2. OnError
+3. OnClose

+####OnSuccess